 Establishing shelters against violence

-In Slovakia, the EEA and Norway Grants support the establishment of two crisis centres that will provide direct protection and support to victims of violence.
+In Slovakia, the EEA and Norway Grants support the establishment of 2 crisis centres that will provide support to victims of domestic violence.

 The first crisis centre in Povaská Bystrica

 In Povaská Bystrica in northwestern Slovakia there are today no institutions providing protection and support to victims of domestic violence.
 According to the city administration, approximately 200 persons in the region are in need of help to solve social problems in their families.
 The head of the municipality’s social services, Janka Dudonova, stresses the growing need for shelter space, especially by women with children.
 "When women have a problem today, they can turn to us or the police.
 But after having received advice on how to arrange divorce or file a criminal complaint, they still have to stay with the perpetrator at home.
 We cannot provide accommodation", she says.

 To approach the situation systematically, the city is not only building a temporary accommodation centre for victims of violence, it also wishes to provide psychological, social and legal counselling and to introduce an active programme for prevention of violence in cooperation with other relevant institutions in the region.

 The new centre, which will open this summer, will have the capacity to provide temporary accommodation for 20 women, men and children as well as space for counselling and training.
 With an expected staying length of 3-6 months, the centre aims to provide services for altogether 70 persons on a yearly basis.

 The crisis centre being established in Bratislava will have the capacity to provide accommodation to 46 persons, and is set up to help all kinds of people in a crisis situation.
 "In practice this means that the crisis centre will not only be focusing on victims of domestic violence, but also on children, families and adults who are in a crisis situation", says project manager Jana Zálesòáková.